seamusgould/WhatsUpApp/doc/use-cases/find-activity.md

 **Extensions (or alternate flows):**
 4a.
 Viewer wishes to view more activities
 1. The viewer can repeat steps 3-4 as long as they would like.

+4b.
+Viewer wishes to indicate that they like or dislike a posted activity
+1. The viewer can upvote or downvote an activity when viewing it in detail.

 **Special requirements:**
 - Touch screen UI.